swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 =========================

 Yesterday, we asked you to edit a file in place.
 Many of you asked how this was possible.
-In a unix shell, this is possible by using the command `sed`, but this is beyond the scope of our lesson - also, this is not a Python command!
+In a Unix shell, this is possible by using the command `sed`, but this is beyond the scope of our lesson - also, this is not a Python command!

 You can read more about `sed` [here](http://www.grymoire.com/Unix/Sed.html),